cerulean747/Reddit-Comment-Removal/README.md

 ## Modeling Approach

-My modeling framework uses stratified k-fold cross validation on the training dataset (from a 75% - 25% train-test split), and compares approaches using no undersampling vs. undersampling, and unigrams vs. bigrams.
-Before running models, I first account for the target variable class imbalance through stratified k-fold cross validation.
-In order to yield a reliable estimate of model performance, stratified k-fold cross validation maintains the same class distribution in each split of the data as that in the training dataset.
+My modeling framework uses stratified k-fold cross validation on the training dataset (from a stratified 80% - 20% train-test split), and compares approaches using no undersampling vs. undersampling, and unigrams (single words) vs. bigrams (word pairings).
+Before running models, I first account for the target variable class imbalance through stratified train-test-split and stratified k-fold cross validation approaches.
+In order to yield a reliable estimate of model performance, stratification maintains the same class distribution in each split of the data as that in the original dataset.
+This is especially important for imbalanced classes, where any deviations from the existing imbalance in a given split can result in performance that is inconsistent with that of other splits and not reflective of true performance.
 I also compare model performance using both no undersampling and undersampling methods.
 Undersampling randomly removes examples from the majority class (intact comments) until the distribution of class values is evenly split.

 I use five models, including a baseline dummy classifier, logistic regression, random forest, gradient boosting, and Naïve-Bayes.
 My baseline dummy classifier generates predictions using probabilities based on the training set’s class distribution.

-In terms of evaluation metrics, it’s not clear whether false positives or false negatives are more important: both removing comments that shouldn’t have been removed and not removing comments that should have been removed would likely annoy Reddit users either way.
+In terms of evaluation metrics, it’s not clear whether false positives or false negatives are more important in this case: both removing comments that shouldn’t have been removed and not removing comments that should have been removed would likely annoy Reddit users either way.
 To be conservative, I use precision, recall, and F1 scores to evaluate model performance.